pauliyobo/cytolk/README.md

 ```

 Note: this will build the extension using the generated c code present in the repository.
-By doing so you are not required to have cython installed  in your machine.
+By doing so you are not required to have cython installed  on your machine.
 If you would like to build directly from the .pyx file, you will have to install the requirements which as of now are only cython and setuptools

 ```